NEXTDC and Alibaba Cloud cosy up to open Asia for AU

 NEXTDC channel head Steve Martin says the partnership will improve global connectivity within Australia, and joins other major signings like AWS, Microsoft Azure, Google Cloud, IBM Cloud, and Oracle Cloud.

-“NEXTDC is well-positioned to support Australian businesses with cloud, connectivity and data centre services as they expand into Asia, China, and the rest of the world,” says Martin.
+“NEXTDC is well-positioned to support Australian businesses with cloud, connectivity and data center services as they expand into Asia, China, and the rest of the world,” says Martin.

 “Our goal is to help remove obstacles to doing business everywhere and to provide a competitive edge for our customers through fast, secure and seamless high-bandwidth connectivity.
 Our partnership with Alibaba Cloud further expands the accessibility of business critical clouds to Australian organisations.”